Leslicorella6/update_verifier/test_zips/README.md

-# Test ZIPs designed to test the asserts
+# Test ZIPs python3 update_verifier.py lineageos_pubkey /path/to/zip to test the asserts

 All are signed with `key` unless otherwise specified